 The main reason for Michael been mad so much at Sony was much deeper and weighty than the reversion of the master recording.
 Michael had most of his royalties rights pledged with Bank of America.
 These incomes had to be put in accounts to guarantee the payments of the interests as a security of the loan itself.
 And his royalties and ATV revenues were not credited into the accounts where it was supposed to be.
 Here below the excerpts of Bank of America security loan agreement which explain the above issues:

 So, according to Branca’s deposition (see the capture below), in the ’80 MJ obtained his master recording ownership from Sony but for some reasons, the masters were still heavily linked to Sony.
 Looking at the Media narrative since from the ’90 up to 2009 we cannot find any hardcore evidence when the master’s reverted back to Michael’s possession.
 Some say 2009, others say 2011, 2012.
-By the numbers published, we can assume he had a “Master licence agreement”.
+By the numbers published, we can assume he had a “Master license agreement”.
 However, the court probate documents do say “joint venture and distribution rights”.
 This leads us to think that the MJ Estate owns the master’s, but made a Joint Venture with Sony (with the company MJ Venture), SOLELY for the distribution rights.
 Sony’s deal ONLY includes distribution rights.
 So, WHY Sony had so much control over the Masters when Michael was alive?

 Branca alleges that despite an ownership of a wholly 100% of the master recording, Sony held a percentage deducting the advances given to MJ?
 No way!
 Mr superlawyer is hiding something here!